 Our German-Canadian friends look forward to sampling their favorite tarts whenever they visit their family back in Germany, but they do say that pies and tarts are more popular in some regions of Germany than others and are likely a regional preference.

-Want a historical German pie recipe?
+Want to bake a historical German pie?
 Here's the English translation of a recipe for pastry dough from an early German cookbook, "Kochbunch der Sabina Welserine," first published in 1553.

 You'll love serving these traditional German-style desserts to your family and guests anytime.
-Select one of the German pie recipes and make a delicious homemade dessert tonight.
-These pies are great to take on a picnic or to a party too.
-People love them!
+Select one of the traditional German pie recipes and make a delicious homemade dessert tonight.